 Legends of Potter - Complete.
-First book in the series.
+My first story and the first book in the series.
 Harry's summer and fifth year where he has a change of heart and attitude.
+Very powerful Harry.

 Potter of Legends - Complete.
 Second book in the series.
 Sequel to Legends of Potter.
 Harry's summer and sixth year where he continues to expand his abilities and leaves no doubt he can use them.
 Much death and destruction in this one, mainly Death Eaters.